2025

 What’s driving the transmission plan

-To address these challenges, we are developing efficiencies and technology that strengthen the grid during this time of transition to provide a safe and reliable pathway for all forms of power.
+To address these transitional challenges, we are developing efficiencies and technology that strengthen the grid to provide a safe and reliable pathway for all forms of power.

 System improvement need drivers: